 Businesses and people should therefore make cybersecurity a priority in the development and implementation of IoT solutions.
 This would entail

-Strong password management: This includes password management software where password lists should be kept and such passwords rotated regularly to cut the risk of unauthorized access.
+- Strong password management: This includes password management software where password lists should be kept, and such passwords should be rotated regularly to cut the risk of unauthorized access.

 A Virtual Mirror of Connected World: Digital Twins